How (and How Often) to Clean Bird Feeders

-Follow these tips for cleaning and maintaining seed and suet feeders to keep your backyard birds healthy in every season.
+Follow these tips for maintaining seed and suet feeders to keep your backyard birds healthy in every season.
 Here's what you should use to clean feeders and how often to do it to keep birds healthy.

 A clean bird feeder is essential, and it’s definitely something to keep in mind when you’re buying or building a new one.
-In addition to how attractive it looks, how sturdy it feels, and how much seed it holds, consider how easy it will be to take apart and clean.
+In addition to how attractive the feeder looks, how sturdy it feels, and how much seed it holds, consider how to clean your bird feeders.